21Akame03/21Akame03/README.md

 # "A program is the result of finding a solution to a problem, not knowing the solution."

-## I am just a student, a nerd and a tech enthusiast. 😎
+## Just a Student and tech enthusiast.
-I believe that "Tech otakus save the world". (credit: miHoYo Co.
-Ltd) or maybe destroy it, hard to guess!;

 <table>
   <tr>